alipzsh/knowledge-base/narrow_recon.md

 # [answer these questions](answer these questions)
 # [Increase the attack surface](Increase the attack surface)
+  e.g. NextJS --> 302

 [Critical areas to test](Critical areas to test)

 # attention

+- to understand what is happening in the DOM, cut that part of code, use and manipulated it in the console (give parameters to it and etc).
 - don't get into the rabbit hole of testing without first browsing the website
 - while hunting manually, don't filter duplicates (using tools like uro)